Beach evolution

-Beach evolution occurs at the shoreline where sea, lake or river water is eroding the land.
-Beaches exist where sand accumulated from centuries-old, recurrent processes that erode rocky and sedimentary material into sand deposits.
-River deltas deposit silt from upriver, accreting at the river's outlet to extend lake or ocean shorelines.
-Catastrophic events such as tsunamis, hurricanes, and storm surges accelerate beach erosion.
+Beach evolution is a natural process occurring along shorelines where sea, lake, or river water erodes the land.
+Beaches form as sand accumulates over centuries through recurrent processes that erode rocky and sedimentary material into sand deposits.
+River deltas contribute by depositing silt carried from upriver, accreting at the river's outlet to extend lake or ocean shorelines.
+Catastrophic events such as tsunamis, hurricanes, and storm surges accelerate beach evolution.